-I think it was Alexander Graham Bell who said, ‘When one door closes another door opens, but we so often look so long and so regretfully upon the closed door, that we do not see the ones which open for us.’
-So it was I made the decision to try to forget about Maria, put the whole episode behind me, and get on with my life.
+I think it was Alexander Graham Bell who said, ‘When one door closes another door opens, but we often look so long and regretfully upon the closed door, that we do not see the new one opening for us.’
+I did not want to fall into that trap, so I made the decision to try to forget about Maria, put the whole episode behind me, and get on with my life.
 I wrote out a shopping list and wondered about buying a dog.
-Later that day, out of the blue, I had a phonecall telling me that I’d won First Prize in a raffle.
-I didn’t even know that I’d entered a raffle.
-All I had to do, the girl on the phone said, was turn up at the airfield and do a short training course.
+Later that day, out of the blue, I had a phone call telling me that I’d won First Prize in a raffle.
+I could not remember entering a raffle.
+I thought it must be a scam, but the girl on the phone was very convincing.
+All I had to do, she said, was turn up at the airfield and do a short training course.
 Was there a hint of Spanish pronunciation in her voice?
-Or just my imagination again?
+Or was it my imagination?

 ‘You will then be treated to a three-course lunch,’ she said, ‘before making the drop.’

-My brain had for some reason thought she had been talking about a balloon ride, which would have been a more usual raffle prize than a parachute jump.
+I had been under the impression she had been talking about a balloon ride, which would have been a more usual raffle prize than a parachute jump.
 What made me go ahead with the jump, I cannot say.
 I was terrified of heights, but the girl sold the idea well, talking about the enjoyment and the exhilaration of skydiving.
 It was a static line parachute, she said, which opened automatically, so I did not have to worry.
-It seemed churlish to refuse.
+In the end, it seemed churlish to refuse.

-I put on my best metaphorical brown trousers and went along.
-Jumping out of the plane was among the scariest moments of my life.
-I blacked out for a split second.
-Once I regained consciousness, however, I found the experience oddly exhilarating.
+Jumping out of the plane was well scary.
+I think I may have blacked out for a split second.
+But once I regained consciousness, I found the experience oddly exhilarating.
 A static line jump from 3,500 feet from the moment you leave the plane to the moment you hit the ground should take about three minutes.
 Mine took over an hour.
-Albert Einstein once said, ‘Put your hand on a hot stove for a minute, and it seems like an hour.
+Albert Einstein said, ‘Put your hand on a hot stove for a minute, and it seems like an hour.
 Sit with a pretty girl for an hour, and it seems like a minute.
 That’s relativity.’
 I would have accepted this as the explanation, but my watch confirmed that an hour had passed.
 An hour in which I was able to play over in my head the events of the past few months and put them in perspective.
-An hour in which I had time to consider my desert island discs, should I ever be invited on to the show.
-An hour in which I was able to remember the whole plot of Inception.
+An hour in which I had time to consider my Desert Island Discs, should I ever be invited on to the show.
+An hour in which I was able to remember the whole plot of Cloud Atlas.

 ‘Hi Aziz,’ I shouted across the road.
 ‘It’s good to see that you’ve grown your beard again.
-I couldn’t get used to you clean shaven.’
+I couldn’t get used to you being clean-shaven.’

 The following day, I spruced up the shop a little.
 I sorted out the old stock and put some items in a Sale bin.
 I took down the out-of-date notices for the summer jazz festivals and put some colourful new displays in the window.
 I had just made myself a cup of lemon and ginger tea and put on some Miles Davis when a pair of tall men in badly fitting blue suits walked in.
 They appeared uncomfortable in the surroundings.
 They did not look like they had come in to buy jazz.’

-‘We would like to ask you some questions relating to the murder of Kyle Clancy,’ said the one with the pencil moustache, flashing an identity card.
+‘We would like to ask you some questions relating to the murder of Kyle Clancy,’ said the one with the pencil moustache, flashing a well-worn warrant card.
 ‘We would like you to accompany us to the station.’